ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 }
 ~~~

-As one can see this base class has just two compulsory fields which are:
+Clearly, this base class has just two compulsory fields which are:

 * **prot_ver** - *an unsigned integer* indicating the protocol version;
 * **msg_type** - *an integer* indicating the message type;